rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 - Notify company employees to remain vigilant and remind them of verification practices.

+#### Malware

-**Malware** - Malicious software that collects information from you without your knowledge.
-Passwords are captured through keystroke logging
+Malicious software that collects information from you without your knowledge is called malware.
+Passwords are captured through keystroke logging.

+Use the following guidelines to avoid exposing your systems to malware:

 - Always make sure that you regularly install security updates for your operating systems, internet browsers, and any other software you regularly use.